Antony-me/Picstagram/README.md

 ## Interactive Input

-View photos from diffrent categories.
+View photos from diffrent users.

-View photos from diffrent Locations.
+View and follow other users

-Search photos by categories
+Search users by name

 ## Development